255kb/bs-mobilenav/README.md

 #Mobile navigation menu for Bootstrap

-BS-Mobilenav is a package allowing you to create a mobile friendly and swipeable menu from any regular Boostrap grid element.
+BS-Mobilenav is a package allowing you to create a mobile friendly and swipeable menu from any regular Bootstrap grid element.
 [View a demo](http://255kb.github.io/bs-mobilenav/)

 ##Dependencies
 - jQuery